 Tesla's New Plans to Cut Insurance Costs for Drivers

-In April of 2019, Elon Musk said that Tesla would begin selling its own insurance policies through a new company, Tesla Insurance Services.
-The project has not been formally announced, though we were able to glean many details about the forthcoming policies from State National's filing with the California Department of Insurance.
+In August of 2019, Tesla began selling its own insurance policies through a new company, Tesla Insurance Services.
+Insurance is currently available exclusively to Tesla owners in California, and we were able to glean many details about the forthcoming policies from the company's filing with the California Department of Insurance.
 Tesla hopes to address the higher costs Tesla owners often pay for car insurance, as well as offer some additional benefits not available from big-name insurers.

 Tesla Insurance Services will be fronted by State National Insurance.
-State National will help coordinate the process of selling insurance, though the actual risk of writing insurance policies will be taken on by a different company.
+State National will help coordinate the process of selling insurance, though the actual risk of writing insurance policies will not be taken on by State National.

 Will Tesla's New Insurance Policy Lower Costs?

 In our research, we found that one of the main reasons insurance for Tesla cars is so expensive is the high cost to repair the vehicle after a collision.
 To combat this, Tesla will "repair Tesla models internally at a fraction of what the industry is currently [charging]," which may lead to lower collision and comprehensive insurance rates.
-The rate filings corroborate Tesla's claim, though the rates may change before the service is available for purchase.
+The rate filings corroborate Tesla's claim, though rates may change over time.

 Tesla's new insurance also provides a rate discount on several portions of your overall premium based on your car’s level of autonomous driving capability.
 This discount applies to your policy's liability, MedPay, and collision coverages.
 It does not affect uninsured motorist or comprehensive coverages.